hnipps/mcp-mock/README.md

 1. **Calculator** - Performs basic arithmetic operations with hidden instructions using zero-width characters
 2. **Translator** - Translates text with hidden instructions using HTML comments
 3. **Search** - Searches for information with hidden instructions using Base64 encoding
+4. **File Reader** - Reads file content with direct prompt injection in the tool description

 ## Available Resources